-Respondent Rights and Responsibilities in UHAS
+Participant Rights and Responsibilities in UHAS

 All who participate in the UHAS will be treated with dignity and respect and have the right not to be retaliated against for their participation.
-A respondent participating has the following additional rights:
+Those who participate in UHAS, as either a reporter or a respondent, have the following additional rights:

-- To be given timely notice of the allegations before the hearing and to have the allegations explained clearly and fully - To a prompt, fair, and impartial investigation and resolution - To a hearing-defined as the opportunity to be heard and to give one's account of the situation - To be knowledgeable about the information being considered by the investigator/hearing officer and to have the opportunity to respond to that information

-- To have the allegations resolved by hearing officers, panel members, and investigators who are properly trained and who are able to act impartially - To be accompanied by an advisor, if desired (see "Advisors," on next page) - To be advised of the appeals process
+- To be given notice of the allegations before the hearing and to have the allegations explained clearly and fully - To a prompt, fair, and impartial investigation and resolution - To a hearing-defined as the opportunity to be heard and to give one's account of the situation - To be knowledgeable about the information being considered by the investigator/hearing officer and to have the opportunity to respond to that information - To have the allegations resolved by hearing officers, panel members, and investigators who are properly trained and who are able to act impartially - To be accompanied by an advisor, if desired (see "Advisors," on next page) - To be advised of the appeals process which they share information.
+Any person who knowingly makes a false statement in connection with UHAS matters may be subject to disciplinary action.
+This provision does not apply to a good faith report that is not substantiated or proven by a preponderance of the evidence.